-Financial instruments that potentially subject the Company to significant concentrations of credit risk consist primarily of cash and cash equivalents, restricted cash and equity method investments.
+Financial instruments that potentially subject the Company to significant concentrations of credit risk consist primarily of cash, restricted cash and accounts receivables.
 The Company maintains cash balances at financial institutions.
-Amounts on deposit at these institutions are secured by the Federal Deposit Insurance Corporation ("FDIC") insurance limit.
+Amounts on deposit at these institutions are secured by the Federal Deposit Insurance Corporation ("FDIC").
 At various times, the Company has had bank deposits in excess of the FDIC's insurance limit.
 The Company has not experienced any losses in its cash accounts to date.
 Management believes that the Company is not exposed to any significant credit risk with respect to its cash.